 A project is defined by its name.
 Click the Add button to open a pop-up window where you can enter the name.
 Using the Localize button next to the name field you can localize the name (see Localize a Project).
-The checkbox Enabled is pre-selected to activate the project in the system (see also Disable or Enable a Project).
+The checkbox Enabled is pre-selected to activate the project in the system (see also Disable or a localize a lo

+Enable a Project).
 You will get the same window when you click the Edit button to edit a project.

-Figure 317: ConSol CM Admin Tool - Global configuration: Create or edit a project
+Figure 232: ConSol CM Admin Tool - Global configuration: Create or edit a project